chanzuckerberg/single-cell-curation/schema/3.0.0/schema.md

 **Redundant Metadata**.
 It is STRONGLY RECOMMENDED to avoid multiple metadata fields containing identical or similar information.

-**No PII**.
-Curators agree to this requirement as part of the data submission policy.
-    However, it is not strictly enforced in our validation tooling because it is difficult for software to predict what is and is not PII.
+**No Personal Identifiable Information (PII)**.
+This is not strictly enforced by validation because it is difficult for software to predict what is and is not PII; however, curators MUST agree to the data submission policies of the cellxgene Data Portal on behalf of data submitters which includes this requirement:

-    It is up to the submitter to ensure that no metadata can be personally identifiable: no names, dates of birth, specific locations, etc.
-    See this [list](https://docs.google.com/document/d/1sboOmbafvMh3VYjK1-3MAUt0I13UUJfkQseq8ANLPl8/edit) for guidance.
+> It is my responsibility to ensure that this data is not identifiable.
+In particular, I commit that I will remove any [direct personal identifiers](https://docs.google.com/document/d/1sboOmbafvMh3VYjK1-3MAUt0I13UUJfkQseq8ANLPl8/edit) in the metadata portions of the data, and that CZI may further contact me if it believes more work is needed to de-identify it.

+This includes names, emails, or other PII for researchers or curators involved in the data generation and submission.

 #### *Note on types*
 The types below are python3 types.
 Note that a python3 `str` is a sequence of Unicode code points, which is stored null-terminated and UTF-8-encoded by anndata.